brittainhard/etc/README.md

 # Samples

 Sample programs of various programming languages.
+Focus on C and Go.